-So whether you’re a single mom, young married mom, or working mom who just exited a full time job, we’ve got some great tips to make your thrive even on a single income and make ends meet.
+So whether you’re a single mom, young married mom, or working mom who just exited a full time job, we’ve got some great tips to make your thrive even on a single income.

 Single moms are not left out as they will find a lot of benefits in addition to social security benefits, and health insurance.